-Shortly after the work of the ICA-UNESCO group on the Archives of State Security in former Repressive Regimes was finished, and its final report presented to a meeting held in Salamanca, Spain in December 1995, Louis Joinet (who had been working since 1991 on the theme of the struggle against immunity being granted in cases of violations of human rights) presented his initial report to the Sub-committee of the United Nations Commission for Human Rights responsible for the Prevention of Discrimination and Protection of Minorities, which was entitled Principles for the protection and promotion of human rights and for preventing the granting of immunity.
-In 1997 he presented his final revised report which was submitted to the Commission for Human Rights on 17 April 1998 at its 52nd meeting, which then passed a resolution on immunity from prosecution.
-In this report, Joinet stated that a collective right was the right to know, and by this he meant not only the right of every victim and his family to know what happened to them, which could be the simple right to the truth, but also that this 'right to know' was a collective right which had its roots in history and was designed to ensure that future such violations could be avoided.
-In addition an inalienable right to the truth was implicit (principle 1) - which concerned the truth about what had happened, and the reasons which lay behind the massive violations of human rights and the perpetration of abhorrent crimes- and the duty to record (principle 2) which was incumbent on the State, in order to protect itself against the charge of rewriting history, of revisionism or denial.
-In effect, knowledge of the oppression suffered by people is
+Shortly after the work of the ICA-UNESCO group on the Archives of State Security in former Repressive Regimes was finished, and its final report presented to a meeting held in Salamanca, Spain in December 1995, Louis Joinet (who had been working since 1991 on the theme of the struggle against immunity being granted in cases of violations of human rights) presented his initial report to the Sub-committee of the United Nations Commission for Human Rights responsible for the Prevention of Discrimination and Protection of Minorities 16, which was entitled Principles for the protection and promotion of human rights and for preventing the granting of immunity.
+In 1997 he presented his final revised report 17 which was submitted to the Commission for Human Rights on 17 April 1998 at its 52nd meeting, which then passed a resolution on immunity from prosecution 18.
+In this report.
+Joinet stated that a collective right was the right to know, and by this he meant not only the right of every victim and his family to know what happened to them, which could be the simple right to the truth, but also that this 'right to know' was a collective right which had its roots in history and was designed to ensure that future such violations could be avoided.
+In addition an inalienable right to the truth was implicit (principle 1) - which concerned the truth about what had happened, and the reasons which lay behind the massive violations of human rights and the perpetration of abhorrent crimes- and the duty to record (principle 2) which was incumbent on the State, in order to protect itself against the charge of rewriting

-&lt;sup>15 As, for example, the following: International Seminar 'Impunidad y sus Electos en los Procesos Democráticos', Santiago de Chile 14 December 1996; 'Mortos e Desaparecidos Políticos Reparaçao ou Impunidade' Sao Paolo, 8-10 April 1997; International Conference 'Archives of Repressive Regimes in the Open Society', Riga 4-5 June 1998; 'Verbrechen im Parteiauftrag: Akten, Archive, Aufarbeitung der kommunistischen, Verangenheit in Ostmitteleuropa', Tutzing October 1998; Second Day School of Archiveros sin Fronteroas 'Archivos y Derechos Democráticos', Barcelona 21-22 February 2003.
+As, for example, the following: International Seminar 'Impunidad y sus Electos en los Procesos Democráticos', Santiago de Chile 14 December 1996; 'Mortos e Desaparecidos Políticos Reparação ou Impunidade' Sao Paolo, 8-10 April 1997; International Conference 'Archives of Repressive Regimes in the Open Society', Riga 4-5 June 1998; 'Verbrechen im Parteiauftrag: Akten, Archive, Aufarbeitung der kommunistischen, Verangenheit in Ostmitteleuropa', Tutzing October 1998; Second Day School of Archiveros sin Fronteroas 'Archivos y Derechos Democráticos', Barcelona 21-22 February 2003.

-&lt;sup>16 UN document E/CN.4/Sub.2/1996/18-20 June 1996.

-E/CN.4/Sub.2/1997/20/Rev.1
+UN document E/CN.4/Sub.2/1996/18-20 June 1996.
+E/CN.4/Sub.2/1997/20/Rev.1 history, of revisionism or denial.
+In effect, knowledge of the oppression suffered by people is part of their heritage and should be preserved.
+These are the principle objectives of the right to know as a collective right.

-&lt;sup>18 C.H.R.res.
+18 C.H.R.res.
 1998/53, ESCOR Supp. (no 3) at 175, U.N.
 Doc.
 E/CN.4/1998/53 (1998).